MischaPanch/unpatterns/protocol_decorator.md

 calling `AWrapperExtension(A()).amethod()` works and gives the expected result!

 The reason behind this failure is some very specific things that happen with `super()` that I don't even want to understand...
-It suffices to say, that `super()` is weird, and playing around with python magic can easily break it.
+It suffices to say that `super()` is weird, and playing around with python magic can easily break it.
 By trial and error I found a way to fix it, but this is a serious WTF: